istvanpercsi/trust_is_good_control_is_better/docs/archunit.md

 As I mentioned there are two-way to write tests.

 - Normal way: we can define rules as normal JUnit test methods which are annotated with normal JUnit `@Test` annotation.
 To use this method we must read classes from base package into a variable before tests are executed.
-- ArchUnit way: we can define rules as variables, which are annotated with `@ArchTest` annotation.
+-[ArchUnit](https://www.archunit.org)way: we can define rules as variables, which are annotated with `@ArchTest` annotation.
 The base package which have to be read, must be defined via `@AnalyseClasses` class level annotation.
 (Not supported in IntelliJ Idea)

 #### Normal way